-Benefits of lambda architecturesHere are the main benefits of lambda architecture:
+Benefits of lambda architecturesHere are the main benefits of lambda architectures:

-- No Server Management you do not have to install, maintain, or administer any software.
+- No Server Management – you do not have to install, maintain, or administer any software.

-- Flexible Scaling your application can be either automatically scaled or scaled by the adjustment of its capacity
+- Flexible Scaling – your application can be either automatically scaled or scaled by the adjustment of its capacity

-- Automated High Availability refers to the fact that serverless applications have already built-in availability and faults tolerance.
+- Automated High Availability – refers to the fact that serverless applications have already built-in availability and faults tolerance.
 It represents a guarantee that all requests will get a response about whether they were successful or not.

 - Business Agility – React in real-time to changing business/market scenarios